LukeSmithxyz/based.cooking/src/maque-choux.md

 # Maque Choux

 An old cajun recipe for stewed corn & tomatoes.
 Enjoyable at any time of year, but I love to make it on hot summer afternoons as a side to a sausage dish.
 Pairs well with brown ales.

+- ⏲ Prep time: 15 min
+- 🍳 Cook time: 45 min
+- 🍽 Servings: 4-6

 ## Ingredients